Our Core Partners

 Co-founded in 2004 by Pacific Beachcomber owner Richard Bailey and veterinarian Dr. Cecile Gasper, who holds a PhD in marine ecology, Te mana o te moana is a non-profit organization dedicated to marine research.
-The organization is headquartered at the InterContinental Moorea Resort & Spa, where it has established offices, a classroom, a laboratory, and other facilities to support its services.
+The organization is headquartered in Moorea, where it has established offices, a classroom, a laboratory, and other facilities to support its services.
 Te mana proudly manages the property’s onsite Sea Turtle Care Center, a marine rehabilitation program established with the Ministry of the Environment, which has cared for more than 500 turtles since its inception.

 The foundation also works in close partnership with several of our properties, and has established a research program to study green turtles on the important nesting site of Tetiaroa Atoll.
 An important global model for sea turtle conservation, the initiative has documented more than 120,000 hatchlings to date.
 Te mana’s other programs include coral restoration research and implementation, and coordinates the International Reef Check program, in addition to extended educational outreach with local schools.
 More than 90,000 students have visited their facilities since opening.

 Te mana promotes environmental awareness for guests, local communities and schoolchildren throughout French Polynesia.
-The organization added the educational kids program Planet Trekkers at InterContinental Moorea Resort & Spa in 2010 and the Lagoon School at The Brando in 2014.
+The organization added the Lagoon School at The Brando in 2014.
 Their interactive programs advance conservation efforts and understanding, encouraging future generations to become eco-citizens and active stewards of their island homes.
 Te Mana is an expert and member of International Union for Conservation of Nature.